prutha28/University-Students/NOTES.md

 - In the HTTP request-response cycle, the interaction is always initiated by the client and the server responds in return to serve the request.
 Therefore, the HTTP protocol is sometimes called a <em>PULL protocol.</em>

 - Every HTTP request or response has a certain format.
-It consists of two parts- the headers and an optional payload(body).
+Every request or a response consists of two parts- the headers and an optional *payload*(body).

 - The response body could be an HTML document or a JPEG image, or whatever that the server wants to send to the client.